david672orford/PPR/ipp/README.txt

 mouse:~ppr/src/ipp/README.txt
-1 June 2006
+24 August 2010

 This directory contains PPR's IPP server.

+=== Introduction ===

-PPR will soon implement IPP 1.0 and 1.1 as well as the CUPS extensions.
-It can already work to some extent with many IPP clients intended for use with CUPS.
+PPR implements much of IPP 1.0 as well as the CUPS extensions to IPP.
+It works with most IPP clients intended for use with CUPS.
 These include the CUPS command-line programs lp, lpr, lpq, lpstat, etc., as well as KDE's printing subsystem, Openoffice.org, and Mozilla.

+=== Setup ===

+1) Disable cupsd or switch it to a port other than 631 by changing the Listen line in /etc/cups/cupsd.conf.
+If there is a Listen line for cups.sock, disable it.
+2) Restart pprd.

 === Notes on CUPS cancel ===